DataDog/datadog-api-client-go/api/v2/datadog/docs/RolesApi.md

 > UsersResponse AddUserToRole(ctx, roleId, body)

-Add a user to a role
+Adds a user to a role.

 ### Example